franklbvp/linux_intro/docs/README.md

 ## Content
-This course will give a short practical summary of the basic things one needs when using mainly the command line in Linux:
+This course will give a short practical summary of the basic things one needs when using the command line in Linux:

-- How to start working with Linux
+- How to start working with Linux (on Windows).
-- Overview and distributions
+- Some background: history, some key concepts.
-- Command line basics: getting help
+- Command line basics: getting help.
-- Linux File System
+- Linux File System.
-- Working with files and directories
+- Working with files and directories.
-- More file handling
+- More file handling.
-- The shell revisited
+- Groups, users, security: access rights.
-- Monitoring resources
+- Monitoring resources.

 ## Prerequisites
 n/a